What does Medicare Part C Cover?

 Medicare Part C covers the same services as Part A and B (both hospital and outpatient benefits.)
 However, instead of paying deductibles and 20% of your medical services, you pay the plan’s copays.

 Medicare Part C is now better known as Medicare Advantage.
 This plan acts as a package where you will have Part A, Part B and usually Part D together in one plan.
-You will have one ID card that you use at hospital, doctor’s office and pharmacy.
+You will have one ID card that you use at the hospital, doctor’s office and pharmacy.
 Most Advantage plans include a built-in Part D drug plan, although in some areas you can find them without Part D.

 How do I enroll for Medicare Part C?